IntelliJ IDEA

 • Full Line code completion is currently not supported in Remote Development.

-• Full Line code completion requires a computer with a 64-bit processor or an x86 processor that supports AVX2.
+• Full Line code completion requires a computer with an x64 processor that supports AVX2, or an ARM64 processor.
+If the AVX2 support is missing, Full Line Code Completion will be automatically disabled.

 Full Line completion runs locally using the models that are downloaded to your computer.
-You can choose the way with which these models are updated from the Download models drop-down list.
+From the Download models list, select the way to update these models.
 You can update the models automatically, manually, or confirm every update in a notification.